-For my most recent trip we had decided to spend our first week staying in a chain hotel near the Disney parks, and then splashed out for our second week by staying on resort at Universal.
+For my most recent trip we had decided to spend our first week staying in a chain hotel near the Disney parks, and then splashed out for our second week by staying onsite at Universal Orlando.
 This second week didn’t start off too well however, given the news reports and warnings that nobody in Florida want’s to hear – very much echoed by people at this moment in time – a hurricane was heading our way.

 The day we were due to arrive at the resort Hurricane Matthew was heading towards central Florida and due to make landfall directly east of Orlando later that evening and overnight.
 A curfew was imposed, the parks and most of the restaurants in the hotel were closed and all food services were moved into the conference centre of the hotel, for the safety of guests and staff.
 Thankfully for us, late into the evening news came in that the path of the hurricane had shifted and was heading north.
 We experienced some heavy winds and rain but with very minimal disruption, the curfew was lifted a day earlier than planned, the parks cleared up and opened again within 48 hours.